Table of Content

 The purpose of philosophy for humans is to help us understand our actions, their consequences, and how we can make better decisions.
 Modern intelligent systems can be built by following the different approaches of philosophy that will enable these systems to make the right decisions, mirroring the way that an ideal human being would think and behave.
 Philosophy would help these machines think and understand about the nature of knowledge itself.
 It would also help them make the connection between knowledge and action through goal-based analysis to achieve desirable outcomes.

-Also Read: Artificial Intelligence and The Human Mind: When will they meet?
+Also Read: Artificial Intelligence vs Human Intelligence

 Mathematics is the language of the universe and system built to solve universal problems would need to be proficient in it.
 For machines to understand logic, computation, and probability are necessary.